 Auditor independence is essential to the integrity of our financial statements.
 In deciding to engage PwC, the Audit Committee reviewed auditor independence and existing commercial relationships with PwC.
-The Audit Committee concluded that PwC has no commercial relationship with Mullen Group that would impair its independence and PwC has advised that they are independent with respect to the company within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Alberta.
+The Audit Committee concluded that PwC has no commercial relationship with Mullen Group that would impair its independence and PwC has advised that they are independent with respect to the Corporation within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Alberta.
 Our Audit Committee pre-approves all audit and non-audit services.
 It is also responsible for overseeing the audit work performed on behalf of the Corporation.
 The Audit Committee will continue to review our external auditors' qualifications and independence on an annual basis.
 The review includes formal written statements that describe any relationship between the auditors, their affiliates and Mullen Group that could affect the auditors' independence and objectivity.
-The review also includes an annual evaluation of the Audit Committee beginning on page 27.
+The review also includes an annual evaluation of the auditors' performance.
+You can find more information about the roles and responsibilities of the Audit Committee beginning on page 29.

-Unless otherwise directed, the Management Appointees named in the enclosed form of proxy shall vote FOR the appointment of the firm of PricewaterhouseCoopers LLP, Chartered Accountants, as Mullen Group's auditor until the next annual meeting of shareholders of Mullen Group and to authorize the directors to fix their remuneration as such.
+Unless otherwise directed, the Management Appointees named in the enclosed form of proxy shall vote FOR the appointment of the firm of PricewaterhouseCoopers LLP, Chartered Professional Accountants, as Mullen Group's auditor until the next annual meeting of shareholders of Mullen Group and to authorize the directors to fix their remuneration as such.